airpair/authoring-guide/post.md

 list view so place more importance on the top parts vs bottom parts of your image.

-4 Getting reviews
+## 4 Getting reviews and rating

-4.1 Who should review your post
+### 4.1 Who should review

-4.2 Gaming ratings
+The people reviewing your post should have enough technical knowledge on your subject matter compehend the accuracy of your post and formulate genuine feedback and insight.

+If your topic is broad, it's possible enough community peers will review your post without effort on your end.
+If you don't have enough reviews you can tweet asking the public to look at your post.
+If you topic is niche, you may have do some email outreach to other bloggers coming up in google around your topic subject matter.

+** Tip ** Email outreach on the topic of sharing high quality work is a very powerful way of personal networking and very beneficial to growing our community.

+### 4.2 Who shouldn't review

-Do not ask friends lacking knowledge on your posts subject matter to review your post.
+Do not ask friends to review your post unless they are also an expert on your posts topic.

-Ratings are the communities way of acknowledging exceptional contributions.
+Ratings are the community's way of acknowledging exceptional contributions.
 Consistent and fair ratings is a plaform priority.
-We have and will continue to remove posts and ban authors gaming ratings in any way.
+We have and will continue to remove posts and ban users gaming ratings in any way.

 <!-- ## ?
 Git Publishing -->